EnthusiasticXcoder/Android-Accounts-Management-Application/README.md

    - Generate reports based on income and expenses
    - Analyze spending patterns and trends
    - Set budget goals and track progress

+6. Import and Export
+   - Export or Share Your Data To Another Device In case You Change Your Device Data Will Be Secured
+   - Import The Shared Data, Load The Exported File And Restore Your Data.

 ---